Dear Training Colleagues,

 2. Sites will inform all students they interviewed whether they are getting an offer, are on the waitlist, or are no longer under consideration

-3. Some students will receive multiple offers, accept one offer, release back the rest, and tell other sites they interviewed at that they have accepted an offer elsewhere
+3. Some students will receive multiple offers, accept one offer, release back the rest, and tell all other sites they interviewed at that they have accepted an offer elsewhere

-4. Some sites will get their first choice students right away, and tell other students they interviewed that they have filled all their training spots
+4. Some sites will get their first choice students right away, and tell all other students they interviewed that they have filled all their training spots

 5. Sites will go down their lists in a cascading manner until they have filled all their spots